End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Method

 The voxel size is set to $0.2$\,m along the $x$ and $y$ axes and $8$\,m along the $z$ axis.
 Accordingly, both ego-view and other-view BEV grids have a spatial resolution of $512 \times 512$.
 Each voxel stores the points falling within it along with their corresponding coordinate information.

-During feature encoding, PillarFeatureNet employs multi-layer perceptrons (MLPs) to encode geometric features, transforming unstructured point cloud data into structured 2D BEV pseudo-image feature maps.
-The PointPillarsScatter module distributes sparse features into dense grid space via an unpooling operation, after which sparse convolution layers in the SECOND network further refine the features.
-Submanifold convolutions are adopted to effectively suppress redundant computation on empty voxels.
-Finally, the Feature Pyramid Network (FPN) performs top-down fusion with lateral connections to produce a three-level feature pyramid $\{P2, P3, P4\}$, corresponding to perception resolutions of $0.4$\,m, $0.8$\,m, and $1.6$\,m, respectively.
-This design achieves a balance between computational efficiency and multi-scale perception capability.
+During feature encoding, PillarFeatureNet employs multilayer perceptrons (MLPs) to encode geometric features and transform unstructured point cloud data into structured sparse feature pillars.
+The PointPillarsScatter module then distributes these sparse features into a dense 2D grid space via a scatter operation, forming a BEV pseudoimage.
+A 2D SECOND-based backbone comprising standard dense convolutional layers is subsequently applied to efficiently extract high-level spatial semantics from the pseudoimage.
+Finally, the FPN performs top-down fusion with lateral connections to produce a four-level feature pyramid $\{P1, P2, P3, P4\}$, corresponding to perception resolutions of $0.4$\,m, $0.8$\,m, $1.6$\,m, and $3.2$\,m, respectively.
+This design effectively leverages highly optimized 2D convolution steps to achieve an optimal balance between computational efficiency and multiscale perception capability.